 What are Smart Beta ETFs?

 Most stock indices, and the ETFs which track them, weight their constituents according to market capitalisation.
 Smart beta indices and ETFs use a variety of different methodologies to weight the constituents and alter the risk/return profile of the basket.
 Examples include Equal Weighting, Fundamental Weighting, Volatility Weighting and Factor Weighting.

 What are Thematic ETFs?

-Thematic investing follows certain social, economic, corporate, demographic, or other themes that are popular in society, providing exposure to a theme or idea that falls outside of traditional industry classifications like Oil & Gas or Healthcare.
+Thematic investing follows certain social, economic, or demographic trends that are popular in society, providing exposure to a theme or idea that falls outside of traditional industry classifications.
 Examples of investment themes that are accessible via ETFs include Cloud Computing, Ecommerce, Robotics, BlockChain and Renewable Energy.